nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### Food Component
+### Food Object

-The food component stores the name of the food and its nutrient values (Carbohydrates, Fats and Proteins).
+The food object stores the name of the food and its nutrient values (Carbohydrates, Fats and Proteins).

 The 'Food' contains the following components:
 1. `name`: Represents the name of the food item stored in the food component